 The positive predictive value is the probability of how many people, who had a positive medical test, are actually ill (right = positive).
 The positive predictive value is also dependent on the prevalence of the disease in the population.
 With a more common disease, the likelihood of actually being affected is a lot higher than with very rare diseases and a positive value.

 The negative predictive value indicates how many people, whose medical test result turned out negative, are actually healthy.
 It also depends on the prevalence of the disease in the population.

 Prevalence is an epidemiological measure for disease frequency.
-It indicates how many people are suffering from a particular disease.
+It indicates how many people are suffering from a disease during a particular period in time (period prevalence) or at a particular date in time (point prevalence).
 The value refers to a sample that is generalized extrapolated to the population or to actual numbers.

 While relatively accurate data is available for notifiable diseases, others can only be representatively “extrapolated” through sampling.
 The prevalence thus describes a current state: how many people in 2015, for example, suffer from AIDS, regardless of when they came down with the disease.

 Incidence refers to the rate of new cases of the disease which is usually reported as number of new cases of the disease occurring within a period of time (per month or per year).